Why Austin's the reason 7-Eleven stays open around the clock

-If you're heading to 7-Eleven today for a free Slurpee, raise your glass to the city of Austin and her Texas Longhorns: After all, it was here in Austin the convenience store giant first went 24/7.
+If you're heading to 7-Eleven on Tuesday for a free Slurpee, raise your glass to the City of Austin and her Texas Longhorns: After all, it was here in Austin the convenience store giant first went 24/7.

 In its corporate history, the Dallas-based chain writes that in 1963 “one 7-Eleven store in Austin, Texas, located close to the University of Texas, stayed so busy after a football game, it couldn’t close.
 The store just remained open.”
 That night’s success kept the store open 24 hours from there on out — inspiring other locations to do the same.